 Math Reasoning Proficiency courses must state that college algebra is a prerequisite.
 The course must be completed with a grade of C- or better.
 Designated courses may also be used toward the distribution requirement.

 The distribution of content requirement of 27 credits provides a breadth and depth of knowledge in three broad areas of study.
 The coursework must include at least one course numbered 2000 in two of the three areas of distribution.

 The distribution of content must include:

-- Nine credits of Biological Science, Physical Science, and/or Mathematical Science (courses in mathematics or statistics with college algebra as a prerequisite).
+- Nine credits of Biological Science, Physical Science, and/or Mathematical Science.
 Please note that:

 - At least one biological or physical science and its related laboratory component must be taken.